ferampe/elfindercontrol/README.md

 config.filebrowserBrowseUrl = '{{{ url("elFinderCkeditor4") }}}';
 ```

-For more flexibility, you can publish view and add more elements, parameters for your custom view.
+**For more flexibility**, you can publish view and add more elements to your custom view, add more parameters in the methods getSingleElement, getMultipleElements.

 ```
 php artisan view:publish ferampe/elfindercontrol